sandredd/cs404.1-1/final/hotkey-generation.md

 action again quickly.
 The way we select hotkeys has some restrictions:

 - A hotkey must be a single character
-- A hotkey must use some character from within the action that it is mapping to
-    - The action `down` has potential hotkeys `d`, `o`, `w`, `n`
+- A hotkey must use some character from within the action that it is mapping to.
+For example, the action `down` has potential hotkeys `d`, `o`, `w`, `n`
-- Each hotkey should be unique such that it maps to only a single action
-    - The hotkey `d` cannot map to both `down` and `diagonal`
+- Each hotkey should be unique such that it maps to only a single action.
+For example, the hotkey `d` cannot map to both `down` and `diagonal`

 See the following code snippet for an example of how this would work.